stevekinney/stevekinney.net/src/courses/figma/getting-started.md

 ### File Options

+When you haven't selected any layers, you'll see information about the current file in the center of the toolbar.

 ![](../../assets/figma-file-menu.png)

 The center of the toolbar displays the current file name, surrounded by various file-related options.
 Figma tracks revisions, allowing access to version history.

 ### Layer Options

 Selecting a layer changes the toolbar center to display a set of layer-specific tools.
+You'll no longer see the name of the file in the center of toolbar until you deselect whatever layers that you've chosen.

 ![](../../assets/figma-toolbar-layer-options.png)